rylanroy03/CopilotRemap/README.md

 A utility to remap the hardware Copilot key (Win + Left Shift + F23) to Right Control.

 ## Overview
-This program uses a low-level keyboard hook to intercept F23 signals and inject Right Control inputs.
-It is designed to run silently in the background via Task Scheduler.
+This program uses the windows keyboard hook to intercept F23 and inject Right Ctrl.
+It runs silently in the background as a service.

 * **Binary Size:** ~42KB
 * **Memory Usage:** ~500KB